Follow the step by step process or choose what situation that best describes you:

 ABA-approved law schools (and some non-ABA approved law schools) require that you utilize the LSAC’s Credential Assembly Service (CAS).
 Take the following steps to use the CAS:

 The District of Columbia Committee on Admission does not mandate that you graduate from an ABA-approved law school.
 If you choose to apply to an ABA-accredited school, there are about 200 across the United States from which you may choose.
-The ABA-LSAC Official Guide to ABA-Approved Law Schools can help you decide where to apply.
+The LSAC Official Guide to ABA-Approved Law Schools can help you decide where to apply.

 ABA-Accredited Law Schools in District of Columbia